Urinary tract infection

 Fluoroquinolones (also simply called quinolones) were formerly used as alternatives to TMP-SMX but they are now recommended for UTIs only when other antibiotics are not appropriate.
 Fluoroquinolones are effective for treating acute kidney infections (pyelonephritis).
 Examples of quinolones include ofloxacin (Floxacin, generic), ciprofloxacin (Cipro, generic), and levofloxacin (Levaquin, generic).
 These drugs can have severe side effects that the person should discuss with the doctor.

 Pregnant women should not take fluoroquinolone antibiotics.
 They also have more adverse effects in children than other antibiotics and should not be the first-line option in most pediatric situations.

-Doripenem (Doribax) is a newer carbapenem antibiotic, which is used to treat complicated UTIs.
+Doripenem (Doribax) is a newer carbapenem antibiotic, which is used to treat complicated UTIs and pyelonephritis.
 It is given by injection.

 Aminoglycosides include gentamicin, tobramycin, and amikacin.
 They are given by injection for very serious bacterial infections.
 They can be given only in combination with other antibiotics.
 Gentamicin is the most commonly used aminoglycoside for severe UTIs.
 They can have very serious side effects, including damage to hearing, sense of balance, and kidneys.

 Although antibiotics can cure most UTIs, severe symptoms can persist for several days until the drug eliminates the bacteria.
 Other medications may be used for relieving symptoms until the antibiotics take action.

 Phenazopyridine (Pyridium, Uristat, AZO Standard, Urodol, and generic) relieves pain and burning caused by the infection.
 People should not take this medicine for more than 2 days without discussing with their doctor.